AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 ## Prerequisites {#prerequisites}

 To configure Analytics for Communities features, it is necessary to work with your account representative to setup an Adobe Analytics account and [report suite](#adobe-analytics-report-suite-for-video-reporting).
-Once established, the following information should be available :
+Once established, the following information should be available:

 * Company Name
   the company that is associated with the Adobe Analytics account